-Did you get some chicks this spring?
-Those little fluffy balls of fun were so cute!
-And there, of course was one who was your favorite, right?
+When you picked up your chicks this year, the little fluffy balls of fun were so cute!
+No doubt one was your favorite.
 Now that the chicks are reaching 10 to 12 weeks of age, you have begun to notice something a little different about your favorite chick.
 It may be slightly bigger, stand a little taller, have bigger feet and it may be growing a slightly more noticeable comb or wattles.
 You may have a rooster!
 But will you keep the rooster?

 Peacekeeper – The rooster in a flock is in charge.
 He will assume this role and do what he has to do to maintain his position.
 Other roosters may be able to be part of the flock, too, as long as they don’t challenge him.
 In addition, the rooster will keep the hens from squabbling among themselves.
 In the absence of a rooster, a hen will often take the role of flock leader.

 Protection – Roosters are on alert most of the day, watching for predators, alerting the hens, and making sure they take cover.
 While the hens are dust bathing or eating, the rooster will stand guard and stay alert to possible danger.

 The Rooster will Provide

 Providing – The rooster will search out tasty food bits and call the hens over to enjoy the snack.
 He makes sure that his hens get started eating first in the morning and then he begins to eat too.
 In addition, roosters provide the necessary actions for having fertile eggs, in case you want to hatch out eggs in an incubator or let a broody hen set on a clutch of eggs.